sambhavKhanna/sambhavKhanna.github.io/content/experience.md

 <ul>
 <li>Implemented accuracy evaluation pipeline to assess agent responses, integrating it with GitHub CI/CD actions.
 </li>
-<li>Performed speed and accuracy benchmark tests for Chroma and Milvus, and added support for parallel requests.
+<li>Developed an LRU semantic cache using Redis to store agent responses, reducing queries sent to LLM by 30%.
 </li>
 <li>Enhanced language support for Chinese by resolving function-calling errors, leading to 77% increase in accuracy.
 </li>
-<li>Resolved critical issues in document ingestion and chunking, resulting in a 96% accuracy improvement and a
+<li>Resolved critical issues in document ingestion and chunking, resulting in a 96% improvement in accuracy and a
-significant increase in user adoption.
+70% increase in user adoption, which led to 20+ new enterprise clients including Intel.
 </li>
 </ul>